astral-sh/uv/README.md

 - On Windows, the Python interpreter returned by `py --list-paths` that matches the requested version.

+### Installing into arbitrary Python environments

 Since uv has no dependency on Python, it can even install into virtual environments other than its own.
 For example, setting `VIRTUAL_ENV=/path/to/venv` will cause uv to install into `/path/to/venv`, no matter where uv is installed.

-Finally, uv can also install into non-virtual environments by providing a `--python` argument to `uv pip sync` or `uv pip install`.
+uv can also install into arbitrary, even non-virtual environments by providing a `--python` argument to `uv pip sync` or `uv pip install`.
 For example, `uv pip install --python=/path/to/python` will install into the environment linked to the `/path/to/python` interpreter.

 For convenience, `uv pip install --system` will install into the system Python environment, as an approximate shorthand for, e.g., `uv pip install --python=$(which python3)`.
 Though we generally recommend the use of virtual environments for dependency management, `--system` is intended to enable the use of `uv` in continuous integration and containerized environments.

+Installing into system Python across platforms and distributions is notoriously difficult. `uv` supports the common cases, but will not work in all cases.
+For example, installing into system Python on Debian prior to Python 3.10 is unsupported due to the [distribution's patching of `distutils` (but not `sysconfig`)](https://ffy00.github.io/blog/02-python-debian-and-the-install-locations/).
+While we always recommend the use of virtual environments, `uv` considers them to be required in these non-standard environments.

 ### Git authentication